 - Blood tests: You may need blood taken to give caregivers information about how your body is working.
 The blood may be taken from your hand, arm, or IV.

-- Transvaginal ultrasound: Caregivers place a small tube inside your vagina to see if your placenta lies in the lower part of your uterus.
+- Transvaginal ultrasound: Healthcare providers place a small tube inside your vagina to see if your placenta lies in the lower part of your uterus.
 It may also show how close your placenta is to the edge or top of your cervix.

 - Doppler ultrasound: A Doppler ultrasound may be done to check if your placenta has grown into the wall of your uterus.

 - Amniocentesis: An amniocentesis test may be done between weeks 36 and 37 of your pregnancy if you are not bleeding.
 This test is done to check your unborn baby's lungs if you have a C-section date planned.
-Ask your caregiver for more information about amniocentesis.
+Ask your healthcare provider for more information about amniocentesis.

 - Bedrest: You may need to be on bedrest until your baby is ready to be born.
-Ask your caregiver which activities you may do while you are on bedrest.
+Ask your healthcare provider which activities you may do while you are on bedrest.

 - Blood transfusion: You may need a blood transfusion if you lose a large amount of blood.
 During a blood transfusion, you will get donated blood through your IV.
 You may need a transfusion while you are still pregnant or after your baby is born.